Second order trace formulae: Introduction

 whenever $\phi''$ has absolutely convergent Fourier series.
 The function $\eta$ is known as Koplienko spectral shift function corresponding to the pair $(U_0,U)$.
 In addition, the authors of this article also provide an alternative proof of the formula \eqref{intequ4} using the idea of the finite dimensional approximation method in \cite{CDP}.
+It is worth mentioning that, in \cite{Pe05}, Peller extended formulae \eqref{intequ3} and \eqref{intequ4} to the case when $\phi$ belongs to the Besov class $B_{\infty,1}^2$.
 It is important to note that the path considered by Neidhardt \cite{NH} is an unitary path, that is $U_s=e^{isA}U_0$ is an unitary operator for each $s\in\mathbb{R}$.
 In \cite[Sect.10]{GePu}, Gesztesy, Pushnitski and Simon have discussed an alternative to Neidhardt's approach.
-In other words they have considered the linear path $U_0+ t(U-U_0);~0\leq t\leq 1$ instead of the unitary path $U_s=e^{isA}U_0;~0\leq t\leq 1$ and proved that there exists a real distribution $\eta$ on the unit circle $\mathbb{T}$ so that the formula
+In other words they have considered the linear path $U_0+ t(U-U_0);~0\leq t\leq 1$ instead of the unitary path $U_s=e^{isA}U_0;~0\leq s\leq 1$ and proved that there exists a real distribution $\eta$ on the unit circle $\mathbb{T}$ so that the formula

-holds, for every complex polynomial $p(z)=\sum\limits_{k=0}^na_kz^k;~n\geq 0;~a_k,z\in \mathbb{C}.$ In this connection, Gesztesy et al. posed an open question in \cite[Open Question 11.2]{GePu} which says the following:
+holds, for every complex polynomial $\phi(z)=\sum\limits_{k=0}^na_kz^k;~n\geq 0;~a_k,z\in \mathbb{C}.$ In this connection, Gesztesy et al. posed an open question in \cite[Open Question 11.2]{GePu} which says the following:

 In 2012, Potapov and Sukochev provided an affirmative answer to the question mentioned above in \cite{PoSu}.
 In fact, they prove the following interesting theorem in \cite{PoSu}.

 \begin{thm}(see \cite[Theorem 1]{PoSu}) Let $U$ and $U_0$ be two contractions in an infinite dimensional separable Hilbert space $\hil$ such that $V:=U-U_0\in\hils$.
 Denote $U_s=U_0+sV, ~s\in[0,1]$.
 Then for any complex polynomial $p(\cdot)$,